-The claim coincided with Pfizer’s announcement on Wednesday that its Covid-19 vaccine works against mutated variants seen in the UK and South Africa, according to a lab study.
-China’s claim comes as local firms SinoPharm and Sinovac crank out their Covid-19 shots for mass inoculations.
+The claim coincided with Pfizer’s announcement on Wednesday that its Covid-19 vaccine works against mutated variants seen in Britain and South Africa, according to a lab study.
+China’s claim comes as local firms Sinopharm and Sinovac crank out their Covid-19 shots for mass inoculations.

 The Xinhua report did not reveal any details of the upgrade or say if this meant the Chinese vaccines being administered nationwide in China and in countries in Southeast Asia and South America were inferior to the Western drugs that critics say were developed and trialed in a more transparent manner.

 Preliminary data from researchers in Brazil that organized final-stage human trials of Sinovac’s attenuated vaccine showed its efficacy was just marginally higher than the World Health Organization-prescribed threshold of 50%.

 The Beijing-based drugmaker has also been accused of holding back key details about its overseas human trials.
 But Indonesian President Joko Widodo, in a vote of confidence, had the second dose of the Chinese vaccine administered on Wednesday.

 The Global Times, a publication affiliated with the People’s Daily and known for its nationalistic slant, has been quick to quash widespread perceptions that Chinese vaccines are inferior to their Western counterparts.

 Quoting Shao Yimin, the chief infectious disease expert with the National Center for Disease Control and Prevention in Beijing, the paper stressed that all drugs against Covid-19 available thus far – either Chinese or Western – had all been developed from the original viral sequence retrieved from samples from Wuhan, the initial ground zero of the pandemic.